-HuskySat-1 is a 3U CubeSat designed, built, and tested by the Husky Satellite Lab.
-HuskySat-1's goal is to test two experimental payloads, a Pulsed Plasma Thruster, and a high-frequency K-band communication system, as well as hosting an Amateur Radio Linear Transponder.
+The HuskySat-1 (HS-1) is a 3U CubeSat designed, built, and tested by the Husky Satellite Lab.
+HS-1's goal was to test two experimental payloads, a pulsed plasma thruster (PPT), and a high-frequency K-band communication system, as well as hosting an Amateur Radio Linear Transponder.

 This CubeSat will demonstrate the capabilities of new technologies being developed at the University of Washington and expand the capabilities of CubeSats as a whole.
-In particular, a high-thrust pulsed plasma thruster (PPT), and high-gain communications system will form the core technology suite on board the satellite.
-The HuskySat-1 will also be flying a newly developed Amateur Radio Linear Transponder developed by AMSAT which will contribute to the worldwide communication networks built and operated by ham radio enthusiasts.
+In particular, the PPT and high-gain communications system will form the core technology suite on board the satellite.
+The HS-1 will also be flying a newly developed amateur radio linear transponder developed by AMSAT, which will contribute to the worldwide communication networks built and operated by ham radio enthusiasts.

 The primary mission objectives are:

-- Delivery of system by November 2018
+Delivery of system by November 2018

 3 months of operation